 Veteran commuters do it in their sleep.
-They toss their cars through those curves at 70 mph mere inches from trailer trucks, barricades, and the car in front.
+They toss their Honda Accords through those curves at 70 mph just inches from trailer trucks, barricades, and the car in front.

 But try it some morning in a four-ton Ford Excursion.
 Whoa!
 That’s like driving a blimp.
-Suddenly everything is all lurching and white knuckles.
-You somehow get through it and hopefully nobody died.
+Suddenly it’s all lurching and white knuckles.
+You focus forward and hope to get through it.

 Which is why we need grace.
 We’re all trying, and we all love each other.
 Grace is the padding that says, “It’s OK.
 I like that you care and I think you’re great.”

 There’s a new weekend coming.
-Let it be the Weekend of Grace.
+Let it be a weekend of grace.